How to Get Experience in Aviation

 Finding the right internship is very important.
 There are many types of aviation internships, both short term and long term.
 Depending on your actual degree path and what you want to do, there is likely a specific internship program for you.
 Some of the more widely available internships are in the field of aviation management or aviation business.
 These forms of aviation internships are offered by many of the large airliners and even mid-level airline companies.
 These programs’ goals are to teach students the ins and outs of different jobs in aviation while also giving them different responsibilities that will benefit them in a future aviation career.
 Aviation internships in these fields have a great chance of leading to potential jobs after graduation.

 Most airlines will offer internships in the summer, but may also offer academic semester internships in the fall or spring.
 The aviation field offers several different internships in departments such as Flight Operations, Aircraft Maintenance, Aircraft Servicing, and Client Services.
 In addition to the major airliners like Southwest, American Airline and Jet Blue, many international and regional airports sponsor interns.
 Many of these internships are paid, or offer academic credit or housing while employed.

 An Apprenticeship in Aviation

 Students who want to do something more hands on in the aviation industry often take up an apprenticeship in aviation rather than an internship.
 An apprenticeship is a paid position that provides intense on the job training.
 Most apprenticeships in aviation are collaborated by educational courses in addition to job training.
-Apprenticeships are generally more focused on trades and trade workers like mechanics and pilots.
+Apprenticeships are generally more focused on trades and trade workers such as mechanics and pilots.
 The skills learned in these positions will prepare students for real jobs after graduation.
-Unlike in most internship opportunities, an apprenticeship is an employed position.
-Apprentices are treated like an employee; they are expected to do good work while constantly improving as they learn more about the field.
+Unlike most internship opportunities, an apprenticeship is an employed position.
+Apprentices are treated like employees; they are expected to do good work while constantly improving as they learn more about the field.